In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Crack the eggs into a medium bowl.
 Using a fork or whisk, lightly beat until just blended.

 In a medium [large] frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
-Add your protein and cook, stirring to break up the protein, until lightly browned but not yet cooked through, 3 to 4 minutes.
-Using a slotted spoon, transfer your protein to a paper-towel-lined plate to drain.
+Add the ground meat and cook, stirring to break up the meat, until lightly browned but not yet cooked through, 3 to 4 minutes.
+Using a slotted spoon, transfer the meat to a paper-towel-lined plate to drain.
 Do not clean the pan.

 Cook the frittata

-In the same pan used for your protein, if dry, add 1 to 2 teaspoons oil.
+In the same pan used for the ground meat, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the potatoes and remaining onion, season with salt and pepper, and cook, stirring occasionally, until the onion is softened and the potatoes are almost cooked through, 3 to 5 minutes.
+Add the potatoes and remaining onion, season with salt and pepper, and cook, stirring occasionally, until the onion is softened and the potatoes are almost tender, 3 to 5 minutes.
 Add the chard and cook, stirring occasionally, until wilted, 2 to 4 minutes.

-Reduce the heat to medium-low and add your protein.
+Reduce the heat to medium-low and add the ground meat.
 Spread the ingredients evenly over the bottom of the pan.
 Pour the eggs on top, tilting the pan to allow the eggs to cover all the ingredients.
 Cover and cook without stirring until the eggs are set, 6 to 9 minutes.
 Slide the frittata onto a cutting board and let cool for 5 minutes, then cut into 4 equal wedges.
 While the frittata is cooling, prepare the salad.

 Make the salad